 - Train other employees to help you maintain this schedule.
 Stay out of the food temperature danger zone between 41 degrees and 145 degrees Fahrenheit.

 - For heated foods, post a safe temperature chart for cooked foods and train your employees to properly use a thermometer to check food temps during heating.

-If you are serving cold foods, use a chill pan with built-in refrigerant and ice to ensure food maintains the correct temperature.
-Monitor proper food temperature to make sure food items are not rising above 40 degrees Fahrenheit.
+- If you are serving cold foods, use a chill pan with built-in refrigerant and ice to ensure food maintains the correct temperature.
+Monitor temperature to make sure food items are not rising above 40 degrees Fahrenheit.